yuriwhy/yyuri-page/README.md

 ### To Do

-- [ ] Fix the bug where you can't press buttons, which for some reason only happens on mobile.
+- [ ] Fix the bug where you can't press buttons, which for some reason only happens on mobile
-- [x] Fix various resizing bugs.
+- [x] Fix various resizing bugs (Fixed in version 8.4)
-- [x] "The August Update Part II".
+- [x] "The August Update Part II" (Fixed in version 8.4)

 *(Banner art by [RailaDiChacha](https://www.deviantart.com/railadichacha/art/Night-In-the-woods-665874154))*